 The sheep and goats’ diet includes a variety of natural ingredients including hay, grains and wild herbs, raspberry leaf, garlic, and kelp for balanced nutrition.

 The Kemp Animal Sanctuary

 Nettle Meadow’s Sanctuary often includes several male and female kids each Spring who are available for adoption as pets and brush goats along with countless cats and kittens that are left here each year.
 If you come for one of our noon tours on Saturdays you will meet some of the youngsters as well as so many spirited farm critters and learn their stories and learn a little about their amazing personalities.
+You are also welcome to take one of our self-guided socially distanced tours any day from 10am to 4pm.
 Please visit our sanctuary website at www.KempSanctuaryatNettleMeadow.org for more information and to see how you can help us provide for the many sanctuary critters all year long.